aadesh006/Network-Intrusion-Detection/README.md

    (DoS Hulk, PortScan, DDoS, Brute Force, Web Attacks, Bot, Infiltration, Heartbleed, etc.).

-The dataset spans 5 days of network activity and ~2.8 million labeled flows, with a realistic class imbalance (the vast majority of traffic is benign, while some attack types like Heartbleed have only a handful of examples).
+The dataset spans 5 days of network activity and ~2.5 million labeled flows after cleaning, with a realistic class imbalance (the vast majority of traffic is benign, while some attack types like Heartbleed have only a handful of examples).
 Handling this imbalance — via stratified splitting, `class_weight`/sample weighting, grouping ultra-rare classes, and using macro-F1 / per-class precision-recall rather than raw accuracy — is a core part of the methodology, not an afterthought.

 ## Project structure